 Scholarly Commons Citation

 Gostin, Lawrence O.; Pomeranz, Jennifer L.; Jacobson, Peter D.; and Gottfried, Richard N., "Assessing Laws and Legal Authorities for Obesity Prevention and Control" (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 485.
+485.